 As our urban landscape stretches towards the plains and into the foothills, the "borrowed view" of the surrounding areas includes native plants that are valuable additions to the home garden.

+These tall shrubs have become popular in xeriscape gardens since their deep root system allows them to flourish in dry climates.
+If given extra water and fertilizer, rabbitbrush can overwhelm the landscape.
+Rabbitbrush is flammable, so do not plant it near buildings.
 Cut the plant back to about one foot in the early spring to help maintain the plant's natural globe shape and to keep the plant dense.

-For more information, see the following Colorado State Extension fact sheet(s).
+For more information, see the following Colorado State University Extension reference materials:

 Do you have a question?
 Try Ask an Expert!